IBM/cp4mcm-samples/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
 ## Scope

-The purpose of this project is to provide a template for new open source repositories.
+The purpose of this project is to provide sample files and code snippets for IBM Cloud Pak for Multicloud Management, for example, configuration yaml files, script sample files, and so on.
+Users can directly download these files for installing or configuring IBM Cloud Pak for Multicloud Management.

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage